Thunder Road (Introduction) [Springsteen on Broadway]

 But that trip was, was where I saw the United States at its fullest,

-And as a young man I was overwhelmed by its size and its beauty
+and as a young man I was overwhelmed by its size and its beauty

-And, this is a short piece from the book about riding across the country for the very first time.
+and, this is a short piece from the book about riding across the country for the very first time.

 The country was beautiful,